-Israeli airstrike kills 31 in Gaza
+Israeli airstrikes kill 31 in Gaza

 The fresh spate of violence began on Friday after Israeli forces killed a senior commander of a militant group in Palestine.

-The toll due to the Israeli airstrike in Gaza rose to 31, Al Jazeera reported.
+The toll due to the Israeli airstrikes in Gaza rose to 31, Al Jazeera reported.

 More than 260 people have been injured in the fresh spate of violence which began on Friday after Israel killed a senior commander of the Palestinian Islamic Jihad militant group.